 To use the bike: 30 mins free, next 30 mins 1€ and then 2€ an hour after that.

 After paying the subscription/registration it can be entirely free if you use the bike strategically because you get 30 mins free each time you take a bike.
 This means you return the bike every 25 minutes or so and take a new one, though it’s a bit of a palaver if you’re just “going for a ride” as opposed to using it to get around.
 If you do want to do this do not leave it till the last minute as not only do the machines take a while to turn on but you might find the stand is full or out of order and you have to go to another one.
-There are maps and an iPhone app to help plan your route and find stations with spaces/bikes available (but annoyingly for Android users like me, no app yet).
+There are maps and both iPhone and Android apps to help plan your route and find stations with spaces/bikes available.

 The terminals can take a long time to warm up, or can sometimes be out of order, so it’s a good idea to turn on more than one at a time.
 Check the tires and whether the seat goes up and down easily before you make a selection.